 Want some inspiration?
-Here are some of the best rewards we’ve seen on PledgeMe:
+Here are some examples of great rewards we’ve seen on PledgeMe:

-2) Mangle and Gruff – this wellington band wanted to release their first EP and they decided to create a range of cahrazy rewards – everything from a calendar of Will (their guitarist) to creating a full blown religion for $1,000.
-And – someone pledged for that!
+2) Mangle and Gruff – This Wellington band wanted to release their first EP and they decided to create a range of crazy rewards – everything from a calendar of Will (their guitarist) to creating a full-blown religion for $1,000.
+Someone pledged for that!

-3) Ralphi – this Tauranga based up-and-coming illustrator wanted to fund her attendance at a comic workshop.
-And, her rewards of various sized “doodles” went like wildfire.
+3) Ralphi – This Tauranga-based up-and-coming illustrator wanted to fund her attendance at a comic workshop.
+Her rewards of various sized doodles went like wildfire.
 She ended up funding her project in under 24 hours.

 1) Kris White wanted to write a graphic novel – The 36.
 He had a range of different rewards for his pledgers, but the one that captured the hearts of four big spenders was his offer to immortalize their names as a supporting character in his novel for the small fee of $1,000 each.

-2) Ted Rall, an american journalist and cartoonist, needed $25,000 to get to Afghanistan and write a book of cartoons on what was actually happening there.
-He spent a month there reporting on what he saw there, with regular cartoon updates uploaded via satellite phone.
-His comics touched on everything from taliban biker gangs to pizza.
+2) Ted Rall, an American journalist and cartoonist, needed $25,000 to get to Afghanistan and write a book of cartoons on what was actually happening there.
+He spent a month reporting on what he saw there, with regular cartoon updates uploaded via satellite phone.
+His comics touched on everything from Taliban biker gangs to pizza.
 Who received these?
 The backers – of which he had over 200.
-Rewards ranged from a bast $10 for updates to $10,000 for drinks with him in New York once he returned.
+Rewards ranged from a base $10 for updates to $10,000 for drinks with him in New York once he returned.

 So hopefully this gives you an idea of what rewards you should try to incorporate around your project.
-It really can be ANYTHING – do some research, see what similar things have been done, but focus on your audience – what would you spend money on if the tables were turned?
+It really can be ANYTHING, so long as it’s within legal limitations and deliverable by you after your crowdfunding campaign closes.
+Do some research, see what similar things have been done, but focus on your audience – what would you spend money on if the tables were turned?